geneontology/geneontology.github.io/_docs/faq.md

 [software](/faq-tags/software)
 {:/comment}

+Ontology files are available in OBO, OWL, and some files are available in JSON.
 Refer to the [ontology downloads page](/docs/download-ontology/) for information on ontology files.

-For general introduction to the project's annotation file formats, see the guides on [GAF 2.1](/docs/go-annotation-file-gaf-format-2.1/) and [GPAD file format](/docs/gene-product-association-data-gpad-format/).
+Annotations are available in GAF (Gene Association File), or by the companion files Gene Product Association Data (GPAD) + Gene Product Information (GPI).
+For general introduction to the project's annotation file formats, see [GAF 2.2](/docs/go-annotation-file-gaf-format-2.2/) and [GPAD file format](/docs/gene-product-association-data-gpad-format/)/[GPI file](/docs/gene-product-information-gpi-format/) pages.

 ---------------------------------------------------------------------------
 ## What is a GAF file?